Of all the gifts you could give, this is the greatest.

 Not by a professional dog trainer.
 Not because the dog is some rare miraculous specimen.
 But because the dog was lovingly raised and trained from puppyhood by a dedicated puppy raiser.
 Someone just like you.

-Raising a Hero Dog puppy is truly a labor of love and involves a tremendous commitment — of time, labor, resources, and your heart.
-This offering to one of our nation’s Veterans would be priceless.
+Raising a Hero Dogs puppy is truly a labor of love and involves a tremendous commitment — of time, labor, resources, and your heart.
+This offering to one of our nation’s heroes would be priceless.
 It is difficult to express what a service dog means to his partner, and what your contribution to that person’s life would be.
 If you have ever had a dog of your own, you know the special bond you achieve with a beloved pet.
 Imagine if that dog was your lifeline as well as your companion!
 Your gift of puppy raising could make that happen for one of our heroes.
 Will you open your home and your heart to a Hero Dog puppy?

 If you think you might be interested and live in the greater Baltimore/Washington DC metropolitan area, please read the frequently asked questions about puppy raising below, then visit our volunteer page to learn about the steps to volunteering.
 If you don’t think that you can commit to being a full time puppy raiser, we also need qualified puppy sitters.
 Or you could be part of a Hero Dog puppy’s life by sponsoring or providing a scholarship to a puppy!